shohne/CarND-Kidnapped-Vehicle-Project/README.md

 ## Kidnapped Vehicle Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This repo contains the written code to complete the project **Kidnapped Vehicle Project** on Udacity Self-Driving Car Nanodegree.
-The goal is to predict vehicle position and velocity from radar and lidar measures using a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter).
+The goal is to predict vehicle position and orientation from measures distance to landmarks using a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter).

 Prerequisites
 ---